mieskolainen/KISU/README.md

 <img width="500px" src="figs/NSD_N0_SQRTS_7000_ETAMIN_-3.0_ETAMAX_3.0_SKIP0BIN_0.png">

-## Citation
+## Reference

-If you find this work useful, you may cite the paper:
+If you use this work in your research, please cite the paper:
 ```
 @article{mieskolainen2019inversion,
     title={On the Inversion of High Energy Proton},